ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;To a gallon of water take one and a half
+To a gallon of water take one and a half

 pounds salt, of sugar, saltpetre and potash,
 each a half oz.
 In this ratio the pickle to